 Provides information and support for victims of crime.

-If you've been bereaved or injured in a road crash and it wasn't your fault, you can claim compensation.
+If you've been bereaved or injured in a road crash and it was not your fault, you can claim compensation.